gkwa/funnymontana/README.md

 just pipeline https://medium.com/box-tech-blog/creating-cloud-managed-platform-services-93a52233c8a9
 ```

-1. downloads the page
+1. Downloads the page
-1. converts it to markdown using pandoc, which significantly reduces the content size
+2. Converts it to markdown using pandoc, which significantly reduces the content size
+3. Adds prompt instructions to convert relative links to absolute so links render (in Obsidian)
+4. Adds prompt instructions to convert each sentence to a new paragraph for easier readability
-1. copies result to my clipboard
+5. Copies the result to your clipboard

-I then paste that back into claude.ai prompt.

-This makes it much easier to feed into Claude.ai for analysis and discussion.
+You can then paste that back into the Claude.ai prompt.
+This makes it much easier to feed content into Claude.ai for analysis and discussion.

 ## Installation